Skip to main content

 Inspect

 Get full property content for a PriceTik hotel — name, description, star rating, amenities, paid extras, nearby points of interest, address, contact, segments, and gallery imagery.
-Look up by PriceTik UUID (propertyId) or providerPropertyId returned from pricetik_hotel_search; exactly one is required.
+Look up by PriceTik UUID (propertyId) or providerPropertyId returned from a hotel search; exactly one is required.
 Use the optional include array (rooms, issues, voucherFacilities, fullDescription) to opt into expanded sections — Pro tier unlocks rooms and issues, Scale tier and above unlock voucherFacilities and fullDescription.
 Open tier responses cap amenities at 8, points of interest at 3, and the description at 240 characters.

 ParametersJSON Schema